 Prior to the opening of their Hotel Tatin in Lamotte-Beuvron, France in 1894, Stephanie and Caroline Tatin discovered a sweet treat that will soon lead to one of the most favorable desserts in history.
 It all started when Stephanie was creating an apple pie in 1880.
 Accidentally, she left the apples cooking in sugar and butter.
 What she did next change history.
 Stephanie put the pastry on top and baked it down facing, just to save the pie – and that’s how this sweet success story started.

 Soon, Stephanie and Caroline opened their hotel that led to the dessert’s solid following.
 In this post, I want to relive the success of Tarte Tatin by providing you the steps in making one.

-- 6 large apples apple, peeled, cored, halved and slice
+- 6 large apples, peeled, cored, halved and sliced

 - 3/4 cup sugar plus 2 Tbsp.

 - 6 Tbsp. butter

 - 1 vanilla pod, split along the length with seeds scraped out

 - one sheet of puff pastry dough (simply stop by your local grocery store and pick up a box of frozen puff pastry dough)

 - egg wash (1 egg and 1 Tbsp. of water)

 Preheat the oven to 400˚F. Dust a clean surface and a rolling pin with flour and flatten puff pastry until it's just about 1/4" thick, cut into a round piece large enough to cover the pan that you'll be using to cook the tarte in.
 Leave a little extra around the edge.
 Put it aside.